-Names, dates and places (where possible)
+Names, dates and places (where possible); and

-The reasons why the employee is particularly concerned about the situation
+The reasons why the employee is particularly concerned about the situation.

 The employee should be asked to date and sign their letter and/or the notes of any discussion.
 The manager should positively encourage the employee to do this, as a concern expressed anonymously is much less powerful and much more difficult to address, especially if the letter/notes become evidence in other proceedings, e.g. an internal disciplinary hearing.

-The manager should follow the policy as set out above and in particular explain to the employee:
+The manager should follow the procedure as set out above and in particular explain to the employee:

 Who they will need to speak to in order to determine the next steps